arbor-sim/arbor/doc/concepts/interconnectivity.rst

          from a peer **gap junction site** identified using a :gen:`global_label`; to a local **gap junction site** identified using a :gen:`local_label` (:gen:`gid` of the site is implicitly known); and a unit-less connection weight.
-Two of these connections are needed, on each of the peer and local cells.
+Two of these connections are needed on each of the peer and local cells.
 The callback `gap_junctions_on` returns a list of these items, eg